AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `team TEAM_INDEX export`

 <div class="alert alert-info" markdown="1">
-* Export the members' details of the team at the specified `TEAM_INDEX`.
+ℹ️ Export the members' details of the team at the specified `TEAM_INDEX`.
 </div>

 Examples: